-- " The Purple Line, the rapidly developing Discovery District, and the increase in on-campus student housing create unique opportunities for increased campus connectivity and for greater multimodal access. - " The topography of the campus creates challenges to universal access and limits the functionality of specific campus pathways.
+- The Purple Line, the rapidly developing Discovery District, and the increase in on-campus student housing create unique opportunities for increased campus connectivity and for greater multimodal access. - The topography of the campus creates challenges to universal access and limits the functionality of specific campus pathways.
 Multiple locations (highlighted below) also have higher crash risk, including Regents Drive in front of the Garage and Paint Branch Dr by Lot 11b due to the combinations of modes and directionality of travel through the campus.
-While these safety challenges already exist, the development of the Purple Line will encourage more UMD students, staff, faculty, and visitors to use alternative modes of transportation in and around the campus and will improve mobility but will also require special care to ensure safe vehicle-pedestrian interactions, especially near Purple Line stations and intersection crossings.
+While these safety challenges already exist, the development of the Purple Line will encourage more UMD students, staff, faculty, and visitors to use alternative modes of transportation in and around the campus and will improve mobility but will also require special care to ensure safe vehicle-pedestrian interactions, especially near Purple Line stations and intersection crossings. - During engagement, the campus was simultaneously described as "sprawling" and "congested."
+It is directly attributed to a spiderweb network of many campus pathways with no clear orientation of hierarchy of use and the lack of connected pathway networks, particularly in the north-south direction (illustrated below).
+Filling gaps in the internal and external bicycle network has the potential to encourage people to use more active modes of transportation.
+Additionally, connecting the sidewalk network and improving wayfinding can provide a sense of purpose for users, create or enhance the sense of place, and make walking a more reliable mode of travel. - Addressing climate concerns by bolstering multimodal options and creating complete streets throughout campus can decrease the University's carbon footprint.